Wild vs Captive

 Wild elephants typically walk up to 40 miles a day.
 Constant exercise is crucial to the health of these animals, as their massive body weight puts enormous pressure on their joints and bones.

 The effects of inadequate exercise on elephants are often deadly.
 Elephants are frequently chained and forced to live on hard surfaces such as concrete.
-The small sizes of their enclosures and living out of train cars exacerbate this problem even further, causing arthritis, foot abscesses, and other chronic foot and joint problems.
+The small sizes of their enclosures and living out of train cars exacerbate this problem even further, causing arthritis, t abscesses, and other chronic t and joint problems.

 Wild elephants have long life spans and typically live to 60-70 years of age.